alextongdo/interview-notes/machine-learning.md

 ## Multi-layer Perceptron (MLP)
 - Similar to linear regression, but a non-linear activation is added between layers to model non-linear relationships.

-## Bias-Variance Tradeoff
-- Overfitting is when a model achieves low bias, high variance.
-- Underfitting is when a model achieves high bias, low variance.

 ## Regularization
 - Ridge regression (**L2 norm**) is when we add a penalty term to the loss that is the square of the magnitude of coefficients.
 This results in coefficients that tend towards a range of 0 - 1.
 - Lasso regression (**L1 norm**) is when we add a penalty term to the loss that is the absolute value of the magnitude of coefficients.
 This results in sparse coefficients.